 Learn about the Impossible Journey authentication action and how you can use it to check and verify potentially suspicious scenarios.

-The most common approaches to multi-factor authentication to help you reach the right balance between security and usability.
+We provide examples of the most common multi-factor authentication approaches to help you find the right balance between security and usability.

 Learn about the difference between the Changed Country and the New Country Authentication actions and how to use them for multi-factor authentication.